cliffhall/Fismo/docs/about.md

 > What other forms might the multiple-implementation proxy pattern take?

-Fismo began as an experiment in what I will call Deterministic Selecto Proxy design.
+Fismo began as an experiment in what I will call Deterministic Selector Proxy design.
 The idea was that the function selectors would be determined not by calling complicated maintenance functions to associate a given function selector with its implementation, but rather by **generating the function selector on the fly** somehow, based on the execution context.

 Nifty idea, but without a problem domain, this hypothetical deterministic selector proxy would have no context within which to formulate function selectors to be proxied.